hetanshipatel/healthcare-ai-modelling-framework/README.md

 - Number of major vessels
 - Thalassemia status

+The dataset is used for research and educational purposes.
-Patient identifiers have been removed to ensure anonymisation.
+All patient identifiers have been removed.

 ---